 (in millions) Year Ended September 30,

-2 2020 Change
+2021 2 020 Change

-Equity income \$ 171 \$ 192 -11%
+Equity income \$ 261 \$ 171 53%

-The decrease in equity income was primarily due to lower income at certain partially-owned affiliates of the Johnson Controls - Hitachi joint venture primarily due to the unfavorable impact of the COVID-19 pandemic.
-Foreign currency translation had an unfavorable impact on equity income of \$3 million.
-Refer to the "Segment Analysis" below for a discussion of segment EBITA by segment.
+The increase in equity income was primarily due to higher income at certain partially-owned affiliates of the Johnson Controls - Hitachi joint venture.
+Foreign currency translation had a favorable impact on equity income of \$12 million.
+Refer to the "Segment Analysis" below for a discussion of segment EBITA.